-Broomfield hospital is a large general hospital situated in Chelmsford, Essex, and is part of the Mid Essex Hospital Services Trust.
-The hospital joined the NHS Forest after taking part in tree planting in 2010.
-Broomfield Hospital has an extensive green estate, including two woodlands in the hospital grounds; Puddings Wood and the Long Shapely Belt.
-Puddings Wood is an ancient semi natural woodland comprising 2ha and Long Shapely Belt is 1ha (amenity plantation approximately 80 years old).
+Broomfield hospital is a large general hospital in Chelmsford, Essex, and is part of the Mid Essex Hospital Services Trust.
+The hospital joined the NHS Forest after planting trees in 2010.
+Broomfield Hospital has an extensive green estate, including two woodlands in the hospital grounds: Puddings Wood and the Long Shapely Belt.
+Puddings Wood is an ancient, semi-natural woodland covering two hectares, and Long Shapely Belt is a one-hectare amenity plantation, approximately 80 years old.

-A variety of outdoor-based activities have taken place within Broomfield Hospital’s natural estate, and coinciding with the launch of their ‘Natural Health Service Project’ a community based initiative that provides hands-on volunteering experience in a natural environment alongside sustainable living and conservation education.
+The trust is proud of having this natural estate, and is aware of its corporate responsibilities in providing a therapeutic environment for all visiting its hospital facilities, internally and externally.
+A variety of outdoor-based activities have taken place within Broomfield Hospital’s natural estate, coinciding with the launch of their ‘Natural Health Service Project’ - a community-based initiative that provides a hands-on volunteering experience in a natural environment alongside sustainable living and conservation education.

-A community-based vegetable garden and fruit tree orchard has been maintained since 2014, with weekly sessions every summer.
+A community-based vegetable garden and fruit tree orchard have been maintained since 2014, with weekly sessions every summer.
 The Wellbeing Terrace opened in 2015, transforming a disused tarmacked area into a relaxation area for patients, visitors and staff to all enjoy, complete with seating and activity equipment.
-Two clinically led dementia gardens (Forget-me-Not & Live-Well) have been developed, providing a safe, secure and therapeutic environment for patients with dementia, their family and staff to visit.
-Educational twilight bat walks have been run since 2016, providing a unique experience to a UK endangered species.
-A garden is currently being developed, designed for patients visiting the cancer unit.
-All projects have only occurred through the dedication of volunteers, with 100% charitable funding.
+Two clinically led dementia gardens (Forget-me-Not and Live-Well) have been developed, providing a safe, secure and therapeutic environment for patients with dementia, their family and staff.
+Educational twilight bat walks have been run since 2016, providing a unique introduction to an endangered British species.
+A garden is also being developed, designed for patients visiting the cancer unit.
+All these projects have only been able to take place thanks to the dedication of volunteers, with 100% charitable funding.

 This is a fine example of how collaborative working on an NHS Forest site can effect positive change.
-More details abotu the project can be found in the case study case study write up.
+See this 2014 case study for more details about the project.

 How much carbon do we save?

-Workign with estimated numbes, we have calcuated a rough carbon sink, equating to 700 tonnes over the trees’ lifespan and around 5 tonnes of carbon offset per year.
+Working with estimated numbers, we have calcuated a rough carbon sink, equating to 700 tonnes over the trees’ lifespan and around five tonnes of carbon offset per year.